 Basic of Controller & Control Loop

-Types of Controller: Controller can be classified in many different ways.
+Types of Controllers: Controllers can be classified in many different ways.

 Based on Auxiliary Power